 At Above and Beyond Home Health Care and Hospice, we’re always happy to provide any sorts of answers before someone enters the hospice system, along with any questions or concerns that may come up later.

-Because we’ve been working with Iowa clients since 2004, we know the entire process of moving to hospice care can feel confusing, stressful and even overwhelming sometimes, so we’re eager to help educate our clients and their families about everything that goes on and what to expect.
+Because we’ve been working with Iowa patients since 2004, we know the entire process of moving to hospice care can feel confusing, stressful and even overwhelming sometimes, so we’re eager to help educate our patients and their families about everything that goes on and what to expect.

 Although everyone’s situation may be a little different depending on their particular health condition and estimated time for receiving care, there are still some common experiences and questions we’re often asked about.

 After all, whether you’re seeking home health care or hospice care, you want the best for your loved ones, and that includes making sure you find an agency that focuses on their safety and security while consistently providing compassionate care.

 One area patients and their families often ask about is medication.
 This is because there are different philosophies of what a patient should be taking.